Are you looking for some fun, engaging, and free back to school math activities to share with your kids?

-Math puzzles give your kids an opportunity to think critically and deeply about mathematics, develop problem-solving strategies, and work through challenging problems.
+That’s why I’ll be sharing fun Back to School Math Puzzles with my kids during each day of the first week of school this year.
+Math puzzles and challenge problems give your kids an opportunity to think critically and deeply about mathematics, develop problem-solving strategies, and work through challenging problems.

-And when math problems incorporate your kids' personal interests (because who doesn't love Pokémon?), their engagement will skyrocket!
+And when math activities incorporate your kids' personal interests, their engagement will skyrocket!

 How to Download: You can download any of the puzzles by right-clicking on the image and saving it to your computer or by dragging-and-dropping it to your desktop.

-Use your math skills to find the value of each icon.
+Use your math skills to find the value of each icon and the '?'

-Hint: Since Pikachu and Jigglypuff are equal to each other, they are interchangable.
+Hint: Since the apple and the notebook are equal to each other, they are interchangeable.

 Looking for more free math challenges like this one to share with your kids? click here